IHateTaxis.com LogoIHateTaxis.com

 A word of caution -- many employee benefit packages and credit cards include "travel insurance", but this may be very limited in what it offers and may be subject to various terms and conditions plus caps on the coverage.
 Be sure to read the details of these "included" packages to make sure the critical points are covered or purchase your own insurance.

-Questionable Activities
+Overseas Travel Insurance and Questionable Activities

 Many insurance policies have exclusions related to certain activities that you may consider while travelling.
 Two of the more common potential exclusions include races and SCUBA diving.